mzazon/awesome-cloud-projects/aws/efs-mounting-strategies/efs-mounting-strategies.md

 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic understanding of NFS, file systems, and Linux mounting concepts
 4. Existing VPC with at least two subnets in different availability zones
+5. SSH key pair for EC2 instance access
-5. Estimated cost: $0.30/GB per month for standard storage + $0.10/GB per month for mount target usage
+6. Estimated cost: $0.30/GB per month for standard storage + $0.05/GB per month for provisioned throughput

 > **Note**: EFS charges are based on storage used and throughput consumed.
 This recipe creates resources that will incur costs if not cleaned up properly.
 For detailed pricing information, see the [EFS Pricing Guide](https://docs.aws.amazon.com/efs/latest/ug/how-it-works.html).